Skip to main content

 Settings

-CF Score settings live on the CF Score tab itself, not in the Settings tab.
+CF Score settings live in the Pipelines panel, not in the Settings panel.

 The Scan Library button triggers an immediate full re-sync on all instances.
 Use this after initial setup or after making significant changes to your custom format rules or quality profiles.